Rozanova/WebDesignCourse/Syllabus.md

 * Course introduction.
 * Ice breakers and discussion of individual goals and design interests.
 * Syllabus review.
+* Setting up behance.
-* Setting up behance, sharing emails and blogs with the instructor.
+* Sharing your school emails with the instructor.

 ##### HW:

-* Set up a Behance.
+* 1. Set up a Behance.

-* 1. Write a paragraph as your first behance post that attempts to answer or comment on the following question: How are art and design related?
+* 2. Write a paragraph as your first behance post that attempts to answer or comment on the following question: How are art and design related?
 Please email me this post.

-* 2. Answering the following question using words (a few sentence/poem) or images: What type of design and art (analogue or digital, traditional or new media, doesn’t matter!) are you most interested in?
+* 3. Answering the following question using words (a few sentence/poem) or images: What type of design and art (analogue or digital, traditional or new media, doesn’t matter!) are you most interested in?
 Please email me this post.

+* 4. Send me your school email please asap.
+It's for our google Classroom.